SSoelvsten/adiar/FUTURE_WORK.md

 ### Multi-Terminal Binary Decision Diagrams
 One can easily extend the proposed representation of sink nodes to encompass non-boolean values, such as integers or floats.
-Thereby, the algorithms immediately yield a Cache-oblivious implementation of the _Multi-Terminal Binary Decision Diagrams_ (MTBDD) of [[Fujita97](README.md#references)].
+Thereby, the algorithms immediately yield an I/O efficient implementation of the _Multi-Terminal Binary Decision Diagrams_ (MTBDD) of [[Fujita97](README.md#references)].

 ### Multi-valued Decision Diagrams